Managing Director/Chief Executive

 - Suckling, S, chair of the board, Callahan Innovation, Careers New Zealand interview, April 2017.

 - Watkins, T, 'Revealed: The highest paid public servants', 26 November 2015 (www.stuff.co.nz).

 Progression and specialisations

-Managing directors/chief executives may progress into management positions within larger companies.
-They may start their own businesses in a range of industries, or move into local or national politics.
+Managing directors/chief executives may start their own business in a range of industries, or move into local or national politics.

 Last updated 16 June 2017